casperlarsson-bit/Biljardsimulering/README.md

 # TNM085 - Billiard simulator

-An interactive simulation of a game of billiard using Three.js and WebGL.
+A physics simulation applied for a game of billiard using Three.js and WebGL.
+The balls' positions are determined using first order Euler method given their forces from friction and impact from other balls.
+The physics simulation also accommodate for accurate collision between spheres, and different frictions between balls and the pool table if the balls are sliding or rolling.
+The physics were first developed using MATLAB, code [available here](https://github.com/casperlarsson-bit/TNM085-Billiard-Simulation-MATLAB), and then visuals were added through a web application.

 ## Folder structure

 ```
 .
-├── js          # JavaScript, main files
+├── assets      # glTF files, blender files merged with textures
 ├── css         # Styling for UI
-├── assets      # glTF files, blender files merged with textures
+├── js          # JavaScript, main files
 ├── textures    # Textures for balls and posters
 └── README.md
 ```